albirar/albirar-root-dependencies/README.md

 # albirar-root-dependencies
-The root properties, dependencies and builds for all projects
+The root properties, dependencies and builds for all projects.

 ## Workflow and Git